 - Good circulation occurs, preventing clotting in the legs, lungs and brain

 - Painful menstrual cramps dissolve into the void!

-In my experience, especially when combined with proper nutrition, sunlight exposure, earthing, proper sleep, movement, and herbal medicines, a magnesium supplement has relieved my overthinking and anxious thoughts, and has helped me manage forms of stress like no other with near instantaneous zen after administration.
-It’s a truly remarkable supplement, and I truly believe anyone in modern times could benefit greatly from its use.
+In my experience, especially when combined with proper nutrition, sunlight exposure, earthing, proper sleep, movement, and herbal medicines, a magnesium supplement continues to relieve my overthinking and anxious thoughts, and has helped me manage forms of stress like no other with near instantaneous zen after administration.
+It’s a truly remarkable supplement, and I truly believe most anyone in modern times could benefit greatly from its use.

 Whole food sources of magnesium include:

 You might be inclined to question if magnesium is natural as it is an isolated compound: yes, it is comprised of the molecules found in nature, this is the same with other mineral supplements that are pretty useful to consider with the mineral and nutrient depletion in our agricultural foods and soils.
 You can use any combination of magnesium types available.
 Most forms of magnesium are actually limited in their absorption via digestion except for magnesium chloride.

 - Magnesium chloride hexahydrate, or pure magnesium chloride flakes (MgCl2) – among the most bioavailable and my personal favourite